cogini/mix_systemd/README.md

 The following example runs the script `/srv/foo/bin/deploy-sync-config-s3` from `mix_deploy`.
-It uses an environment file in `/srv/foo/etc/environment` to bootstrap the sync, e.g. setting the S3 bucket name.
+It uses an environment file in `/srv/foo/etc/environment` to bootstrap the sync, e.g., setting the S3 bucket name.
 That file is placed there by CodeDeploy at deploy time.

 ```elixir